cyberinfomatic/ultimate-crypto-widget/readme.txt

 Display real-time cryptocurrency prices with customizable widgets on your WordPress site.
 Easy setup, no coding required.

-Features:

-- Real-time crypto prices
-- Customizable, responsive widgets
-- Easy setup and use
-- Bring the world of crypto to your site with the Ultimate Crypto Plugin!

 == Description ==
 Introducing the Ultimate Crypto Plugin â€“ your all-in-one solution for displaying dynamic cryptocurrency data on your WordPress site!
 Whether you're a developer or a regular WordPress user, our plugin makes it easy to integrate real-time crypto prices, charts, and stats directly into your website.

 Key Features:
 - Real-Time Crypto Prices: Automatically fetch and display up-to-date prices for a wide range of cryptocurrencies.